-Answer: Breastmilk can be safely stored in glass, hard plastic bottles, or polyethylene milk storage bags especially designed for storing breast milk.
+Answer: Breast milk can be safely stored in glass, hard plastic bottles, or polyethylene milk storage bags especially designed for storing human milk.
 Avoid any plastic containers made with bisphenol A (BPA),an estrogen-mimicking industrial chemical .
 In 2012, the FBA mandated that baby bottles and children’s drinking cups could no longer contain BPA.

 Bags made especially for storing breastmilk are designed to protect the nutrients and anti-infective qualities of human milk.
 They are sterile and don’t require any preparation before use.
 They are thicker than the bottle liners sold for use with disposable bottle systems, which may split during freezing and may cause a decrease in the antibodies and fat which adhere to the sides of the bags.
 They also take up less room in your freezer, and the milk thaws faster than milk frozen in hard containers.